CasparKielwein/Aaargh/Brainstorming.md

     * Feature: Retainers or Holding
     * Problem: Enemy, Holding in Decline
 * On the run
-    * Feature: Survivors Instinct; Something about finding ressources out of nothing
+    * Feature: Survivors Instinct; Something about finding resources out of nothing
     * Had to flee something, lost nearly everything
     * Problem: Find a Safe place or clear your name
 * Soldier